 Whether caused by a malicious incident (malware/virus, ransomware), natural disaster, human error, software error, or hardware failure, the threat of an IT disaster looms large at many organizations.
 A complete shutdown, loss of access to critical systems and important data, a delay in response to customers and vendors — these consequences all can negatively impact the revenue, productivity, and reputation of any organization.
 IT is a critical component of business resiliency and continuity, and it’s imperative you develop and implement IT disaster recovery plans to protect your operations from downtime and data loss.

-When a disaster causes an interruption to normal business functions due to loss of computing and/or data resources, systems can be relocated to a standby location to resume operations, but that begs some critical questions:
+When a disruption causes an interruption to normal business functions due to loss of computing and/or data resources, systems can be relocated to a standby location to resume operations, but that begs some critical questions:

 - Do you readily have access to your backup data?